Toddlers hitting you and others at home, in public, and at daycare can be a distressing problem. You need to help them stop, now.

 It’s one of the first thoughts that popped into my head, “Is this normal?”.
 Should my 3 year old toddler really be hitting out like this?
 They can be so aggressive sometimes!
 Where is the good little kid under all this anger?
 If you have ever thought like this, don’t worry.
 You are not alone.

 Always remember, this is a completely normal part of growing up and developing as a person.
 It’s a sign that your child is experimenting with social boundaries.

-Look, I know how hard it is to persevere with these tough emotional battles with your little 3 year old but always remember that your putting in the incredibly hard groundwork for them to become beautiful, socially balanced adults.
+I know how hard it is to persevere with these tough emotional battles with your little 3 year old.
+But through these tough times, always remember that you are putting in the incredibly hard groundwork for them to become beautiful, socially balanced, and happy adults.
 Liked and loved by their family and friends.

 2 / 3 year old toddlers are learning all the time, whether you’re teaching them or not.
 They are soaking up information constantly from the world around them.

 These big emotional battles, over things like hitting, should be had right now.
 Not later, when It will be much harder to undo what they have already learned.
 You are setting up their future success in life and giving them a chance to be amazing, kind and thoughtful adults.
 Well done you!

 I work in mental health, I see the issues that young people come to us for help with.
 It all starts young.
 At 3 years old, these toddlers of ours are already developing into the adults they will become.
 The importance of proper guidance in our early years always reminds me of this quote: